VishhKumar/task-manager/README.md

 # task-manager
 This app will help you to manage task
-Author - Vishrant Kumar Satpute
+Author - Vishrant Kumar Satpute(Web Developer)